BlueprintCoding/SillyTavernSimpleLauncher/1README SillyTavern Install & Uninstall.txt

 For each component, the script asks for user confirmation before proceeding with the uninstallation.
 It also provides an option to delete the SillyTavernDevBranch directory if it exists.

 Please run the `Uninstall SillyTavern.bat` script with administrator privileges and follow the prompts to uninstall the desired components.
+Please run the `Uninstall SillyTavernExtras.bat` script with administrator privileges and follow the prompts to uninstall the desired components.

 ## Usage